 Comments Certain fields are accompanied by comments.
 These are free-text fields that are used by the team to add notes or to clarify certain problems relating to the data entry.
 No attempt has been made to standardize the style of these comments, although we tried to keep them short and to the point.

-How to use the search page Users can customize searches according to their own preferences and export search results without limits.
+How to use the search pages Users can customize searches according to their own preferences and export search results without limits.
 Here we explain how to take advantage of these opportunities.

-Wildcards Wildcards can be used in the fields for names, name spellings, the tablet’s whereabouts (e.g. museum number) and publication, by adding an asterisk.
-For instance, the search value “*Adad*” will yield all the attestations of a personal name with the divine element “*Adad”.
+Wildcards Wildcards can be used in the fields for names, name spellings, the tablet’s whereabouts (e.g. museum number), its relation to other tablets (e.g. duplicate), and publication, as well as comment fields and the online information by adding an asterisk.
+For instance, the search value “*Adad*” will yield all the attestations of a personal name with the divine element “Adad”.

 Multiple searches in the same category Users can search for two specific items in the same category at the same time.
 This feature is indicated by the “+”-sign in front of each search field.
 By clicking on the “+”-sign another field for the same category shows up and can be used for the search.
 Along with the search for two specific items in the same category, there is again the possibility to switch between an “AND” and “OR” option, as explained above.

 Managing and exporting search results The search results are based on the settings that were defined by the user in the search page.
 The order of the search results can be re-arranged by clicking the arrows on top of each column.
 It is possible to perform searches within searches with the help of the free fields on top of each column.
-Users who wish to download their search results are welcome to do so by clicking the “Export data” button at the top right of the results page and choosing the preferred digital format.
+If users, for instance, only want tablets with a BM number to be shown, they type “BM” in the free field on top of the column for “Museum no.” in order to narrow down the search results accordingly.
+Users can also disable certain categories showing in the search results, for instance, the very same “Museum no.”, with the button at the top right of the results page, left of the “Export data” button.
+Users who wish to download their search results are welcome to do so by clicking the “Export data” button and choosing the preferred digital format.

-The browsing page The aim of the browse function is to simplify access for non-specialists.
-The browsing page is a catalogue of alphabetically listed individuals.
-The catalogue can be re-arranged by looking for either male or female individuals and by ordering the individuals according to their title.
+The catalogue for individuals can be re-arranged by looking for either male or female individuals and by ordering the individuals according to their title.
 Users can directly access the passports of these individuals and from there they can either look up details of individual attestations or of the tablets in which they are recorded.

 Tutorials Please choose full screen mode and 1080p HD for best quality viewing.